Gain skills and perspectives in fields outside of journalism.

 For more details about the M.S./M.A. programs, contact Edwin Torres, director of academic administration in the Department of Religion or Chanel Roche, assistant director of Student Life and dual degree liaison at the Journalism School.

-Partnerships with Sciences Po in Paris and the University of Witwatersrand in Johannesburg allow Columbia Journalism students to study in both New York City and abroad and receive degrees from two institutions.
+A partnership with Sciences Po in Paris allows Columbia Journalism students to study in both New York City and abroad and receive degrees from two institutions.

 Applicants who are fluent in Spanish and unable to attend Columbia may be interested in the Universitat de Barcelona BCNY Journalism program.